missing-user/missing-user.github.io/_posts/2023-02-15-barnes-hut-simulation.md

 ![](/images/bigbang_clustering.png)

-T﻿he same principle can be used to simulate  other n-body problems, like the ones that arise in molecular dynamics.
+The same principle can be used to simulate  other n-body problems, like the ones that arise in molecular dynamics.
 In fact, the only thing that needs to be changed is the interaction potential, e.g. by replacing the gravitational potential with a [Lennard Jones](https://en.wikipedia.org/wiki/Lennard-Jones_potential) interaction.
 At first the particles behave like a gas, but if we "cool down" the substance by continuously removing energy, the particles settle into an energetic equilibrium after a while, forming a "crystal lattice".
 This form of idealized matter is often called Lennard Jones fluid.

 ![](/images/hexagonal_structure.png)